magewirephp/portman/README.md

 ```

 ### Build
-The `build` command will merge all code into the dist-directory.
+The `build` command will merge all code into the output-directory.
 ```shell
 vendor/bin/poortman build
 ```